Pat Jordan (author)

-Pat Jordan (born April 22, 1941, in Bridgeport, Connecticut) is an American sports writer.
+Pat Jordan (born April 22, 1941) is an American sports writer.
 His work has been included in the Best American Sports Writing anthology series seven times.
-He is also the author of A False Spring, a bittersweet memoir about his minor league baseball career, which is ranked #37 on Sports Illustrated's Top 100 Sports Books of All Time and which Time called “one of the best and truest books about baseball, and about coming to maturity in America…”
+He is also the author of A False Spring, a bittersweet memoir about his minor league baseball career, which is ranked #37 on Sports Illustrated's Top 100 Sports Books of All Time and which Time called “one of the best and truest books about baseball, and about coming to maturity in America...”